m3t4f1v3/ebbvn/script.md

 Beatrice: Okay, forget about that.
 There is a cat box in this gameboard.
 I've manipulated it to bolster your odds of victory.
 Fight valiantly, and remember, work hard, GAME hard.
 I'm out of here.

-narrator: Beatrice popped into a storm of golden butterflies that flew out of Esli's room.
+Narrator: Beatrice popped into a storm of golden butterflies that flew out of Esli's room.
 Esli was now alone again.
 She took out her phone to text Finger, but before she could even do anything her door burst open.
 Her boss arrived.

 bgm stops